 "It makes a difference.
 We tend to think of emotional responses as separate entities from physical ones, but I expect you know better than anyone how interconnected they really are.
 Isabella's affection for her father tempered her instincts enough that the other precautions you put in place were able to take effect."

 "You think the difference is that she cared about him?"

 "Absolutely.
-That's a large part of what enabled me to learn to endure the smell of blood while I operated.
-I was invested in my patients' well-being."
+That's a large part of what enabled me to learn to endure the smell of blood while I operated on my early patients.
+I was invested in their well-being."
 He sighed, and Bella heard the chair squeak again.
 "I wish you and the others would get more involved with your peers at school."

 "That means being around them more.
 It increases the risk."